RIDE THE ARIZONA DIVIDE 2025

-For those interested a group of individuals will be riding the 450 mile Ride the Arizona Divide route starting September 23rd.
-Why 9/23?
-It’s simply the best time of the year to ride the White Mountains and Northeast Arizona!
+For those interested a group of individuals will be riding the 426 mile Ride the Arizona Divide route starting September 26th.
+It’s the best time of the year to ride the White Mountains and Northeast Arizona!
 The are no entry fees or registration.
 The route uses public roads, anyone can join in.
 This is not an organized or sanctioned event in any way.
 Each rider is responsible for their navigation and well being.
 We will be following the current route posted on this page.
-For those that want to start at the same time meet at Tall Timbers Park in the community of Heber AZ at 6:00AM on September 23rd.
+For those that want to start at the same time meet at Tall Timbers Park in the community of Heber AZ at 7:00AM on September 26th.
 Do not leave your vehicle at the park.

 If you own a tracking device (e.g., SPOT, Garmin InReach) and would like friends and relatives to view your progress or have a record of your ride you can register your device with the Trackleaders service.
-More info can be found on their website: http://trackleaders.com/ They are not affiliated with us, AZ Gravel Rides or Ride Across Arizona.
+More info can be found on their website: http://trackleaders.com/ They are not affiliated with us, AZ Gravel Rides or Ride the Arizona Divide.

 All updates for the route will be posted here and here only!
 No emails, texts, FB messages or Instagram messages.
 If you have anything you would like to share (water sources, camp spots, etc.) please forward them on to us and we’ll get them shared here.